akka/akka/docs/src/main/paradox/java/http/routing-dsl/rejections.md

 ## The RejectionHandler

 The @ref[handleRejections](directives/execution-directives/handleRejections.md#handlerejections-java) directive delegates the actual job of converting a list of rejections to its argument, a
-@github[RejectionHandler](/akka-http/src/main/scala/akka/http/javadsl/server/RejectionHandler.scala), which is a partial function, so it can choose whether it would like to handle the current set of rejections or not.
+@javadoc[RejectionHandler](akka.http.javadsl.server.RejectionHandler), which is a partial function, so it can choose whether it would like to handle the current set of rejections or not.
 Unhandled rejections will simply continue to flow through the route structure.